 Since 1968, Malaysia has been advocating a scheme of neutralization for South-East Asia.
 Despite its earlier commitment to Western Power presence in South-East Asia, the contention is, that this does not signify a radical change in foreign policy, but is a pragmatic answer to the changed circumstances and needs of Malaysia.
 The security and stability needs of Malaysia were earlier protected by a defence pact with Great Britain.
 After the British withdrawal in 1971 Malaysia needed a guarantee that her stability as a nation would be secured.
-The scheme was first enunciated before Parliament by Tun Ismail32 in January 1968, in the face of impending British withdrawa!
+The scheme was first enunciated before Parliament by Tun Ismani92 in January 1968, in the face of impending British withdrawal.

-The time is therefore, Sir, ripe for the countries in the region to declare collectively the neutralization of South East Asis.
-To be effective, the neutralization of South East Asis must be guaranteed by the big powers including Communist China.
+The time is therefore, Sir, ripe for the countries in the region to declare collectively the neutralization of South East Asia.
+To be effective, the neutralization of South East Asia must be guaranteed by the big powers including Communist China.
 Thirdly, it is time that the countries in South East Asia signed non-aggression treaties with one another.
-Now is also the time for the countries in South East Asia to declare the policy of co-existence in the sense that the countries in the region should not interfere in the internal affairs of each other and to accept whatever form of Government a country chooses to elect or adopt.34
+Now is also the time for the countries in South East Asia is often the countries in South East Asia is declare the policy of co-existence in the sense that the countries in the region should not interfere in the internal affairs of each other and to accept whatever form of Government a country chooses to telect or adont.34